 The project in brief:

-Kiran Village, where the project is located, cares for children and adolescents with a disability or from socially disadvantaged families.
+Kiran Village in Varanasi (northern India) cares for children and adolescents with a disability or from socially disadvantaged families.
 They are taught by specially trained teachers taking account of their abilities, are provided with the medical equipment they need and receive individual treatment.

 The teachers at Kiran Village are paid by the state, but for infrastructure maintenance Kiran Village is dependent on aid.
 CSI is therefore financing renovation work to make the learning environment as pleasant as possible for everyone.
 A new boarding house for boys is being built, so that boys from remote areas will also be able to go to school.
 In addition, several buildings have leaking roofs which will be replaced (girls’ boarding house, physiotherapy department, tailoring department).

 To ensure the quality of teaching and care, staff also take part in regular in-service training.
 Another aspect is sensitisation for parents, so that they learn to deal properly with the disabled and support their child correctly.